Evolutionary games on the lattice: Payoffs affecting birth and death rates

 The inclusion of stochasticity and space in the form of local interactions is another key factor in how communities are shaped, and evolutionary games have been studied through both the mathematical analysis of deterministic nonspatial models based on differential equations and simulations of more complex models based on spatial stochastic processes.
-See \cite{hofbauer_sigmund_1998, nowak_2006} for a review of these two aspects.
-Both approaches are important and complementary but also have some limitations: spatial simulations suggest that nonspatial models fail to appropriately describe systems including local interactions but are known at the same time to be difficult to interpret, leading sometimes to erroneous conclusions.
-This underlines the necessity of an analytical study of evolutionary games based on stochastic spatial models, which is the main focus of this paper.
+For a review on deterministic nonspatial evolutionary games, we refer to \cite{hofbauer_sigmund_1998}.
+On the side of spatial stochastic evolutionary games, one important contribution is the work of Nowak and May~\cite{nowak_may_1992,nowak_may_1993} which, based on simulations of cellular automata, shows that space favors cooperation in the prisoner's dilemma.
+See also~\cite{nowak_bonhoeffer_may_1994a,nowak_bonhoeffer_may_1994b} for similar works based on asynchronous updating models, \cite{nowak_2006} for a review on spatial evolutionary games and \cite {fu_nowak_hauert_2010,langer_nowak_hauert_2010} and references therein for more recent work on the topic.
+The rigorous analysis of nonspatial deterministic models and simulations of spatial stochastic models are both important and complementary but also have some limitations: spatial simulations suggest that nonspatial models fail to appropriately describe systems, including local interactions, but are known at the same time to be difficult to interpret, leading sometimes to erroneous conclusions.
+This underlines the necessity of an analytical study of evolutionary games based on stochastic spatial models.